GitHub Sync

 Create a free Scalar account here: https://dashboard.scalar.com/register

 Once signed in, click on “Link GitHub Account”.
-You’ll be redirected to GitHub, where you can connect your account.
-After connecting your account, you’ll be redirected back to Scalar.
+You'll be redirected to GitHub, where you can connect your account, then you'll be redirected back to Scalar.

 Find your repository and click on “Link Repository”.